menu

 Occupations and Workforce

-Homeland is a blue-collar town, with 42.34% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Homeland is generally considered to be a blue-collar town.
+42.34% of the Homeland workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Homeland is a town of sales and office workers, managers, and production and manufacturing workers.
 There are especially a lot of people living in Homeland who work in office and administrative support (27.03%), farm management occupations (14.41%), and management occupations (13.51%).

 Setting & Lifestyle